luna/luna-book/visual_representation.md

 #### Luna Explorer

-The Luna Explorer is a context-aware search engine and integrated expression editor.
+The Luna Explorer is a context-aware fuzzy search engine and integrated expression editor.
+It allows you to search for available methods, functions, modules, libraries, commands and more.
 The Explorer is currently available only within the data flow editor.

 ###### Accessing the Luna Explorer
 In order to access the Luna Explorer place your mouse over the data flow editor and press the <kbd>tab</kbd> key.
 The Explorer consists of three panels – expression input field <span class="uiref">1</span>, result list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
+You can start typing as soon as the Explorer appears on your screen.
+The input field is always active and listens for your input until the Explorer is closed.

+###### The scoring system
+The Luna Explorer bases on a scoring system.
+It displays results sorted by their score.
+The score depends on many factors, including the match accuracy,

-###### Searching for available
+###### Searching for functions and modules

+The default behavior of the Explorer is to search for functions and modules.
+After opening the explorer you can type the desired name.
+The results will update on

 A Node Searcher should appear on the screen <span class="uiref">2</span>.
 It allows you to filter available functions and libraries by their names.

+###### Searching for methods
+The explorer would search for methods if either a node was selected before it was opened, or the expression ends with the access operator `.`.
+When using this method, a new node would automatically be connected to the selected one.

 ![](/assets/placeholder.jpg)